Nuclear and radiation accidents and incidents: Nuclear plant accidents

 The abandoned city of Pripyat, Ukraine, following the Chernobyl disaster.
 The Chernobyl nuclear power plant is in the background.

 The world's first nuclear reactor meltdown was the NRX reactor at Chalk River Laboratories, Ontario, Canada in 1952.

-The worst nuclear accident to date is the Chernobyl disaster which occurred in 1986 in the Ukrainian SSR, now Ukraine.
+The worst nuclear accident is the Chernobyl disaster which occurred in 1986 in the Ukrainian SSR, now Ukraine.
 The accident killed approximately 30 people directly and damaged approximately $7 billion of property.
 A study published in 2005 by the World Health Organization estimates that there may eventually be up to 4,000 additional cancer deaths related to the accident among those exposed to significant radiation levels.
 Radioactive fallout from the accident was concentrated in areas of Belarus, Ukraine and Russia.
 Other studies have estimated as many as over a million eventual cancer deaths from Chernobyl.
 Estimates of eventual deaths from cancer are highly contested.
 Industry, UN and DOE agencies claim low numbers of legally provable cancer deaths will be traceable to the disaster.
 The UN, DOE and industry agencies all use the limits of the epidemiological resolvable deaths as the cutoff below which they cannot be legally proven to come from the disaster.
 Independent studies statistically calculate fatal cancers from dose and population, even though the number of additional cancers will be below the epidemiological threshold of measurement of around 1%.
 These are two very different concepts and lead to the huge variations in estimates.
 Both are reasonable projections with different meanings.
 Approximately 350,000 people were forcibly resettled away from these areas soon after the accident.
 6,000 people were involved in cleaning Chernobyl and 10,800 sqmi were contaminated.